 Many Americans are ill-prepared for retirement.
-Some confess that they have less than $1,000 saved for their Golden Years.
-The rising cost of healthcare provides many concerns for retirees, who on average, spend hundreds of thousands of dollars on out-of-pocket medical expenses as couples during retirement.
+Some confess that they have less than $1,000 saved.
+The rising cost of healthcare provides many concerns for retirees.
+On average they spend hundreds of thousands of dollars on out-of-pocket medical expenses.
 If you want to avoid spending through your savings too quickly, there are some things you should do.
 Consider this your short but focused guide on how to maintain your savings once you have accumulated wealth.

 The most common things that drain a retirement savings account fast are unexpected medical bills, a change in living arrangements, vacations out-of-state and out-of-country, and assisting adult children and grandchildren.
 Although it may be your wishes to take care of all of the above, the amount of money you’ve put away for retirement may be insufficient if you don’t plan accordingly.
 Seeking the advice of a professional adviser is the best way to make the most of the money that you’ve saved throughout the years.

 How to Ensure That You Have Enough Saved for Retirement

 Each person’s needs differ.
 You may be entirely comfortable living on less money than a family member or friend.
 Or, you may have an existing health condition that requires lots of money to treat.
 Either way, you’ll want to make sure that you have enough money saved to see you through all your days of retirement.
 After all, men and women are living longer these days and you may defy the odds by living to be 100!

 Here are some of the things you can do to protect your investments: